bossworkshop/boss-ppsn-2024/call.md

 description: "Call for abstracts"
 navorder: 4
 ---
+# Submissions are now closed

-We invite authors/participants to submit new ideas, positional statements, and reviews/summaries/comments/techniques on Bayesian and surrogate-assisted search and optimisation.
+~~We invite authors/participants to submit new ideas, positional statements, and reviews/summaries/comments/techniques on Bayesian and surrogate-assisted search and optimisation.
 Accepted abstracts will be asked to provide a 15 minute talk with 5 minutes for questions.
-All presentations will be in-person and submissions are understood to indicate the authors intention to attend in person when submitting.
+All presentations will be in-person and submissions are understood to indicate the authors intention to attend in person when submitting.~~

-We especially welcome submissions from early career researchers and PhD's.
+~~We especially welcome submissions from early career researchers and PhD's.~~

 ---

-Submissions should be in the form of 1-page abstracts (1 page abstract PDF file).
+~~Submissions should be in the form of 1-page abstracts (1 page abstract PDF file).~~

-Please send your submissions to [George De Ath](mailto:g.de.ath@exeter.ac.uk)
+~~Please send your submissions to [George De Ath](mailto:g.de.ath@exeter.ac.uk)~~

 ----